SamuelLarkin/LizzyConversion/PORTAGE_sharedTextProcessing.md

 ### Marking Up

-Various entities in the text can be encoded as Portage_sharedFileFormats!_MarkedUpText#MarkedUpText.
-There are three uses for markup in the system:
+Various entities in the text can be encoded as [MarkedUpText#MarkedUpText.](Portage_sharedFileFormats.md) There are three uses for markup in the system:

 * To encode parallel structure (section boundaries, timestamps, etc) in order to help the alignment program (ssal).
 This markup is typically removed by the aligner when it writes its output.